 Sophomore Class Representatives

-Members of the SGA are elected by campus-wide elections, which are held every spring semester, with the exception of freshman representatives, who run for candidacy in an exclusive fall election.
-Members of the Programming Board are appointed by the Office of Student Programming through an application and interview process.
+Members of the SGA are elected by campus-wide elections, held every spring semester, with the exception of freshman representatives, who run for candidacy in a fall election.
+Members of the Programming Board are appointed by the Office of Student Activities through an application and interview process.